AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

 There are several options that set how much output is written to the screen as Castro runs:

--  : verbosity of Amr.cpp (0 or 1; default: 0)
+-  amr.v: verbosity of Amr.cpp (0 or 1; default: 0)

--  : verbosity of Castro.cpp (0 or 1; default: 0)
+-  castro.v: verbosity of Castro.cpp (0 or 1; default: 0)

--  : verbosity of Gravity.cpp (0 or 1; default: 0)
+-  gravity.v: verbosity of Gravity.cpp (0 or 1; default: 0)

--  : verbosity of Diffusion.cpp (0 or 1;
+-  diffusion.v: verbosity of Diffusion.cpp (0 or 1;
    default: 0)

--  : verbosity of multigrid solver (for gravity) (allow
+-  mg.v: verbosity of multigrid solver (for gravity) (allow
    values: 0,1,2,3,4; default: 0)

--  : name of the file to which the grids are written (text; not used if not set)
+-  amr.grid_log: name of the file to which the grids are written (text; not used if not set)

--  : name of the file to which certain output is written (text; not used if not set)
+-  amr.run_log: name of the file to which certain output is written (text; not used if not set)

--  : name of the file to which certain
-   (terser) output is written (text; not used if not set)
+-  amr.run_log_terse: name of the file to which certain (terser) output is written (text; not used if not set)

--  : if :math:`> 0`, how often (in level-0 time
+-  amr.sum_interval: if :math:`> 0`, how often (in level-0 time
    steps) to compute and print integral quantities (Integer; default: -1)

    The integral quantities include total mass, momentum and energy in